Difficult driving, closed schools, cancelled flights: What to expect from Northeast snowstorm

 “It will make for a messy commute tomorrow morning,” Christina Speciale, a meteorologist for the weather service in Albany, New York, said Monday.
 “This is a fast-moving storm, so things should be cleared out by tomorrow afternoon.”

-In Massachusetts, Gov. Maura Healey told all non-essential Executive Branch employees to not report to work Tuesday.
-Boston schools will be closed and a parking ban will be in effect.
-Similar closures and bans were put in place in cities and towns across the region.
+Massachusetts Gov. Maura Healey told all non-essential Executive Branch employees to not report to work Tuesday.
+Boston schools were closing and a parking ban was in effect.
+Similar closures and bans were put in place in other cities and towns.
+Emergency officials had equipment in place to help keep roads clear.

-Boston Mayor Michelle Wu said the city's homeless shelters will remain open.
+Boston Mayor Michelle Wu said the city's homeless shelters would remain open.

 “With the arrival of our first major snowstorm this winter, city teams are prepared to clear our roadways and respond to any emergencies during the storm,” Wu said.

-Massachusetts emergency officials say they will have up to 3,000 pieces of equipment deployed to help keep roads clear.

-The storm could also bring downed power lines and coastal flooding, according to Healey, who said the heaviest snow is expected between 9 a.m. and 2 p.m.
+Healey warned of downed power lines and coastal flooding, saying the heaviest snow would be from 9 a.m. to 2 p.m.

 “Let’s be smart and not too glib about things,” Healey told reporters.
 “We haven’t seen big storms in some time but the teams are predicting that this is going to be a real storm."

-Transportation officials in Pennsylvania urged people to avoid unnecessary travel and said vehicle restrictions would go into effect early Tuesday on the Pennsylvania Turnpike and other major roads.
+Transportation officials in Pennsylvania warned against unnecessary travel and said vehicle restrictions would go into effect early Tuesday on the Pennsylvania Turnpike and other major roads.

+The city of Scranton said City Hall would be closed Tuesday, a public meeting on stormwater projects was cancelled, and parking downtown was banned to allow for rapid plowing of streets.

 Airports in the region asked travelers to check with their airlines in case of cancellations and delays.